Applicant Information

 We look forward to you visiting Loyola!
 All Interviews for the 2025-26 Application Cycle Will be virtual.

-- We will be interviewing on most Thursdays and few Tuesdays for Preliminary from October 2025 through January 2026, either in the mornings or afternoons.
+• Categorical interviews will be held on most Thursdays from October 2025 through January 2026, either in the morning or afternoon.

 Loyola Interview Day